The History of the BRCIC

 The Present: Building on the Past and Looking to the Future

-As funding for crisis services from the traditional charitable resources struggled to raise donor dollars and new technology allowed donors to give more directly to a person or organization, the Center’s Board of Directors faced a budget crisis and choices had to be made that would ensure that THE PHONE can remain a statewide recognized brand that symbolizes hope and comfort for those in need.
+As traditional non-profit groups struggled to raise funds, the Center’s Board of Directors faced a budget crisis and had to make choices that would ensure that our crisis phone line could remain a recognized brand that symbolizes hope and comfort for those in need, so in 2018 THE PHONE was transferred to another crisis line provider in Louisiana.

-So in 2018 THE PHONE, along with all crisis line services operated by CICLA, were transferred to another crisis line provider in Louisiana.
-After considering the options of merger or dissolution, BRCIC’s Board of Directors instead accepted the challenge to redesign our efforts and reduce overhead by selling one property, retiring current debt, and investing in our Joseph “Jody” Howell Traumatic Loss Center property to ensure our agency achieved new long-term goals, while maintaining our original focus.
+After considering the options of merger or dissolution, BRCIC’s Board of Directors instead accepted the challenge to redesign our efforts and reduce overhead by selling one property, retiring current debt, and investing in our Joseph “Jody” Howell Traumatic Loss Center to ensure our agency achieved new long-term goals, while maintaining our original focus.

 Recommitment to Support and Training